ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-7-2.md

-Chapter 7: Developing Self-Awareness and Self-Management: Developing Strategies for Self-Reflection and Self-Improvement
+Developing Strategies for Self-Reflection and Self-Improvement
 ========================================================================================================================

 Developing self-awareness and self-management skills is essential for effective coaching and mentoring.
 In this chapter, we will explore strategies for developing self-awareness and self-management through self-reflection and self-improvement.